Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Fermat's principle and generalized Zermelo navigation problem.

-However, the previous physically well-motivated problem poses a very general question, at least from a mathematical viewpoint: when one considers the critical lightlike curves for the Fermat problem starting at a point $p_0$ and arriving at a curve $\alpha$ in an arbitrary spacetime, is it necessary to impose a prescribed causal character or any other hypotheses on $\alpha$?
-At first glance, two obvious restrictions appear: (a) a connecting lightlike curve $\gamma$ that is orthogonal to $\alpha$ at the arrival point $z_\alpha$ would not be permitted (otherwise, $\gamma$ could be a lightlike pregeodesic which coincided with $\alpha$ in a left neighborhood of the end-point and, thus, $\gamma$ would not be a critical point) and (b) $\alpha$ must be an embedded curve, that is, on the one hand its velocity must not be zero (in order to avoid bothering requirements on the variations); on the other, self-intersections or cases where the induced topology on the image is coarser than the one coming from an immersion should be excluded (in order to define properly the Fermat functional as the $\alpha$-parameter at the arrival).
-Recall that these conditions are automatically satisfied in classical Fermat's principle (in fact, the requirement (a) holds classically as $\alpha$ is assumed to be a timelike curve).
+Summing up, {\em a Fermat's principle in SSTK spacetimes valid for lightlike curves from $p_0$ to any (timelike, spacelike or lightlike) $l_{x_1}$ would allow an interpretation of all the geodesics of a wind Riemannian structure as critical points for the arrival functional}.
+However, this problem poses a general mathematical question for Fermat's principle: when one considers the critical lightlike curves starting at a point $p_0$ and arriving at a curve $\alpha$ in an arbitrary spacetime, {\em is it necessary to impose a prescribed causal character or any other hypotheses on $\alpha$?}

+At first glance, two natural restrictions appear: (a) a connecting lightlike curve $\gamma$ that is orthogonal to $\alpha$ at the arrival point $z_\alpha$ would not be permitted (otherwise, $\gamma$ could be a lightlike pregeodesic which coincided with $\alpha$ in a left neighborhood of the end-point and, thus, $\gamma$ would not be a critical point) and (b) $\alpha$ must be an embedded curve, that is, on the one hand its velocity must not be zero (in order to avoid bothering requirements on the variations); on the other, self-intersections or cases where the induced topology on the image is coarser than the one coming from an immersion should be excluded (in order to define properly the Fermat functional as the value of the parameter of $\alpha$ at the arrival point).
+Recall that these conditions are assumed in previous results, in fact, the requirements (a) and (b), the latter at least locally, hold classically as $\alpha$ is assumed to be a timelike curve; nevertheless in all the proofs we are aware of, the timelike character of $\alpha$ appears to be a fundamental assumption (compare \cite[Lemma 2.5]{Uhlenb75}, \cite[Lemma 3]{Pe90}, \cite[Lemma 2.1]{AntPic96}, \cite[Remark 3.3]{GiMaPi02}).

-In the next subsection we will check that, amazingly, these two conditions are enough for a consistent general Fermat's principle in spacetimes (Theorem \ref{lema:fermatprinc}).
-Moreover, in the last subsection we will check that the particular structure of \sstk spacetimes makes unnecessary previous restrictions when $\alpha$ is a line $l_x (\not\ni p_0)$ and sharper conclusions can be obtained (Theorem \ref{fp}).
+In the next subsection we will check that, amazingly, these two conditions are enough for a consistent general Fermat's principle in spacetimes (Theorem~\ref{lema:fermatprinc}).
+Moreover, in the last subsection we will prove that the particular structure of \sstk spacetimes makes unnecessary assumption (a) when $\alpha$ is a line $l_{x_1} (\not\ni p_0)$, (of course, in this case, (b) is satisfied) and, even more, sharper conclusions can be obtained (Theorem~\ref{fp}).